matteopolak/tcd/README.md

 ## Generating datasets

-Some pre-made dataset scripts are located in the [datasets](./datasets) directory.
+Some pre-made dataset scripts are located in the [queries](./queries) directory.
-You can run these with `cargo run -p datasets --example <name>`.
+You can run these with `cargo run -p queries --example <name>`.

+## Using pre-made datasets

+Pre-made datasets can be downloaded from the [datasets] branch of the repository.

 ## Piping data to a database